afpineda/NuS-NimBLE-Serial/README.md

 Summary:

 - The `NuSerial` object provides non-blocking serial communications through BLE, *Arduino's style*.
-- The `NuStream` object provides blocking serial communications through BLE (recommended way to go).
+- The `NuPacket` object provides blocking serial communications through BLE (recommended way to go).
 - The `NuATCommands` object provides custom processing of AT commands through BLE.
 - Create your own object to provide a custom protocol based on serial communications through BLE, by deriving a new class from `NordicUARTService`.